 Graeser Park South was also called Graeser Park II.
 It was a 1.7 acre open space with some trees on the west side of Highway 100 bounded by the Burlington Northern Railroad, 100, and Scott Avenue.

 It was on a triangular piece of land that extended down Highway 100 to the southwest.
 It was completed in 1940 or 1941.

 Graeser Park South was fully within the Highway 100 right-of-way.
 The circular bench/bonfire pit of the council ring was totally overgrown with weeds and debris.
 Access to the site is provided by Scott Avenue, and it’ss likely that most users of the site were pedestrians in the immediate neighborhood.

 While this area was located within the limits of the Lilac Way Historic District, the Cultural Resources investigation did not highlight this area as a specific contributing element of the historic district.

 Rather than being considered an independent park facility, for the purposes of the EIS, it is considered to be simply open space that is part of the overall landscaping for the area.

 LOST: Graeser Park (SOUTH)

 Read MnDOT’s 1964 Wayside Rest Area Inventory (JPG) for Graeser Park (SOUTH).
-This is the only photo of Graeser Park South that I have even found.

 Read MnDOT’s 1997 Historic Roadside Development Structures Inventories (PDF) for Graeser Park (SOUTH).